 In the wake of the Las Vegas shooting, several people have asked me what I think about bump stocks.
-Even though I don't own any bump stocks, I oppose ALL gun control legislation.
+Even though I don't own any bump stocks, I oppose ALL gun control legislation because it doesn't prevent bad people from doing bad things.
+Gun control only prevents good people from protecting themselves.
 Virginia Citizens Defense League wrote an excellent summary on this topic that I've included below.
 Short and sweet!

 VCDL OPPOSES ANY LAWS BANNING, CONTROLLING, OR RESTRICTING BUMP-FIRE ACCESSORIES.